anconprotocol/docs/docs/api/reference.md

 ```

-## `POST /v0/dagjson`
 ## `POST /v0/dag`

 > Stores json as dag-json in users path.
 Must have registerd DID and messasge must be signed with signature matching DID.
+Block is duplicated to IPFS by default.

 ### Parameters